CollegeBoreal/Laboratoires/D.DC/S.Servers/O.OS/Ubuntu/users/README.md

 info: Adding new user `b300099999' (1001) with group `b300099999 (1001)' ...
 info: Creating home directory `/home/b300099999' ...
 info: Copying files from `/etc/skel' ...
+New password:
+Retype new password:
+passwd: password updated successfully
+Changing the user information for b300099999
+Enter the new value, or press ENTER for the default
+	Full Name []: Moi Moi-Meme
+	Room Number []:
+	Work Phone []:
+	Home Phone []:
+	Other []:
+Is the information correct?
+[Y/n] y
+info: Adding new user `b300099999' to supplemental / extra groups `users' ...
+info: Adding user `b300099999' to group `users' ...
 ```

 </details>